Warning

 worthier-title doctrine

-Read a random definition: interpretative rule
+Read a random definition: clinical legal studies

 A quick definition of worthier-title doctrine: